iliyaruvinsky/xml2sql/MANUAL_TESTING_GUIDE.md

 # Manual Testing Guide - Step by Step

+> **Note:** This is a very detailed, step-by-step manual testing walkthrough.
+For the main testing guide, see [docs/TESTING.md](docs/TESTING.md).
+This guide provides exhaustive manual verification steps for thorough testing.

 Follow these steps in order to verify the entire system works correctly.

 ## Prerequisites Check